 What “good” looked like (success criteria)

-We aligned on outcomes that a COO/Head of Ops would care about: daily visibility, trusted KPIs, and actionable exception handling.
+We aligned on outcomes that a COO/Head of Ops would care about: daily visibility, trusted KPIs, actionable exception handling, and forward-looking intelligence.
 The system needed to work for leadership (macro performance) and store/ops managers (micro execution).

 Success criteria: